 People with type 1 diabetes who are not being treated urinate frequently and feel excessively thirsty.
 They usually feel very tired and experience severe weight loss despite normal or excessive food intake.

-People with diabetes are also much more likely to undergo foot and other "lower extremity" amputations due to circulatory problems.
-Between one-third and one-half of men who have diabetes will experience erectile dysfunction at some point.
+People with diabetes are 20 times more likely to undergo foot and other "lower extremity" amputations due to circulatory problems.
+Between 34% to 45% of men who have diabetes will experience erectile dysfunction at some point.

 Making the Diagnosis

-Your doctor may also diagnose diabetes using a blood test called A1C (also called glycated hemoglobin), which reflects the average blood glucose levels over the past 2 to 3 months.
-Your doctor may diagnose diabetes if the A1C level is 6.5% or greater.
-If your A1C is between 6.0% and 6.4%, you may have prediabetes.
-A1C is not used to diagnose diabetes for children, adolescents, pregnant women, or people with suspected type 1 diabetes.
+- A1C: Your A1C, also called glycated hemoglobin, reflects your average blood glucose levels for the past 2 to 3 months.
+If your A1C is 6.5% or greater, your doctor may diagnose diabetes.
+If your A1C is between 6.0% and 6.4%, your doctor may diagnose prediabetes.
+Of note, A1C cannot be used to diagnose type 1 diabetes, diabetes in children, adolescents, or pregnant women.

 Treatment and Prevention

 - visual changes

 Currently, type 1 diabetes is not preventable.
 However, studies have shown that type 2 diabetes can be prevented by adopting lifestyle changes that include moderate weight loss through eating a healthy diet and regularly exercising.

 In addition, studies have shown that certain oral antidiabetes medications may play a role in preventing the development of type 2 diabetes for people with prediabetes.